I, Daniel Blake: Political response

 The Conservative Party's then-Secretary of State for Work and Pensions, Iain Duncan Smith, said the film was unfair and criticised its portrayal of Jobcentre staff: "This idea that everybody is out to crunch you, I think it has really hurt Jobcentre staff who don't see themselves as that."
 The producer, Rebecca O'Brien, responded that Duncan Smith "is living in cloud cuckoo land".

 On the 27 October 2016 episode of the BBC topical debate programme Question Time, which had Loach as a panellist, the Conservative Party's then-Business Secretary Greg Clark described the film as "fictional" and said, "It's a difficult job administering a benefits system.
-Department of Work and Pensions staff have to make incredibly difficult decisions and I think they should have our support in making those decisions."
+Department for Work and Pensions staff have to make incredibly difficult decisions and I think they should have our support in making those decisions."

 Loach responded by criticising the pressure that DWP staff are placed under: "We talked to hundreds of people who work at the DWP under your guidance and instructions, and they are told to sanction people.
 If they don't sanction them, they're in trouble."
 He later said, "When you're sanctioned your life is forced into chaos, and people are going to food banks.
 How can we live in a society where hunger is used as a weapon?"

 The Labour Party's then-Leader, Jeremy Corbyn, appeared at the film's London premiere and praised the film on his Facebook page.
-During Prime Minister's Questions on 2 November 2016, Corbyn criticised the unfairness of the welfare system and advised then-Prime Minister, Theresa May, to watch the film.
+During Prime Minister's Questions on 2 November 2016, Corbyn criticised the unfairness of the welfare system and advised then-Prime Minister Theresa May to watch the film.